vbaymax/LearnGit/readme.txt

 test1
 test2
 elasticsearch
-Git is a distributed versions control system.
+Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.